 Campaign For National Parks

-The Yorkshire Dales Society is an active member of the Campaign for National Parks which will celebrate its 80th anniversary in 2016.
+Friends of the Dales is an active member of the Campaign for National Parks which celebrated its 80th anniversary in 2016.

-The issue of Planning in the Dales is often a thorny one and The Yorkshire Dales Society helps by providing an independent watchdog role.
+The issue of development control in the Dales is often a thorny one and Friends of the Dales helps by providing an independent watchdog role.
 The National Park Authority is the statutory planning authority for the National Park, which means that by law, they are responsible for dealing with all planning applications and related matters.
-The YDS is one of the bodies that are invited to comment on every application received by the YDNP.
+We take a brief interest in all applications (over 600 per year) and then prepare a comment (supportive or pointing out areas of concern) to around 15-20 per year.
 See Planning

 Access & Accessibilty

 Large areas of the Yorkshire Dales National Park are now accessible to the public as a result of the Countryside and Rights of Way (CRoW) Act 2000 giving people the right to walk freely on designated ‘access’ land without having to stay on footpaths.
-The Yorkshire Dales Society work to raise awareness of Open Access and the responsibility that comes with it for both users and land manager but also seeks to encourage and support individuals and groups to ensure they receive the many benefits that access to the open countryside of the Dales can bring.
+Friends of the Dales work to raise awareness of Open Access and the responsibility that comes with it for both users and land manager but also seeks to encourage and support individuals and groups to ensure they receive the many benefits that access to the open countryside of the Dales can bring.

 ‘Green lanes’ are the characteristic unsurfaced, walled lanes, or tracks, over open moorland, which in some cases date back to medieval, Roman, pre-Roman or even prehistoric times.
 Many were monastic in origin, when great abbeys such as Fountains Abbey or Bolton Priory developed the system of outlying granges from the parent monastery.
 They are unsurfaced lanes and tracks, which create characteristic landscape features and run through, between and across higher Dales, sometimes parallel to modern roads which replaced them after various Turnpike Acts.